 Bathroom remodels also come with added function and value.
 There’s a reason why reports show homeowners recoup more than half of their costs in resale value after completing a bathroom renovation project.
 But where do you start?
 What do you need to know?
 What comes next?

 Remodeling a Bathroom: The Basics

-A new bathroom remodel centers around your goals: who does the bathroom service?
+A new bathroom remodel centers around your goals, depending on who is using the bathroom regularly.

 Here are some examples of people who may need different accommodations in their bathroom:

 - Senior Citizens